RayhanaAkterDev/crisis-vault/602 - Computer Network/Chapter 1 - Introduction/SE Day 1 - Chapter 1 Question (1-3).md

 - #### Classified different types of network according to distance. #board_2019
   > [!note] Classification of Network:

-  > Computer network fall into three classes regarding the size, distance, and the structure namely:
+**Computer network** fall into **three** classes regarding the size, distance, and the structure namely:

-  > - LAN (Local Area Network):
-  > LAN or Local Area Network  connects network devices in such a way that personal computer and workstations can share data, tools, and programs.
-The group of computers and devices are connected together  by a switch , or stack of switches, using a private addressing scheme as defined by the TCP/IP protocol.
-Usually, LAN covers an organizations offices, schools, colleges, or universities.
-LAN provides a useful way of sharing the resources between end-users.
-The resources such as printers, file servers, scanners, and internet are easily sharable among computers.
-Routers are found at the boundary of a LAN, connecting them to a larger WAN.
+> **LAN (Local Area Network)**: A LAN connects computers and other network devices in a limited area, such as offices, schools, colleges, or universities, allowing them to share data, tools, and programs.
+These computers and devices are connected through a switch or a group of switches, using a private IP addressing system as defined by the TCP/IP protocol.
-  > ---
-  > - MAN (Metropolitan Area Network):
-  > ---
+>
-  > - WAN (Wide Area Network):
+> LAN makes it easy to share resources like printers, file servers, scanners, and internet access among users.
+A router is typically used at the edge of a LAN to connect it to a larger network, such as a Wide Area Network (WAN).

+> **MAN (Metropolitan Area Network)**: A MAN is a network that connects multiple LANs within a city or a large campus.
+It spans a larger area than a LAN but is smaller than a WAN.
+MANs are used to connect offices, buildings, or campuses in the same metropolitan region, allowing them to share resources and data efficiently.
+These networks are often managed by a single organization or service provider and use high-speed connections such as fiber optics.

+  > **WAN (Wide Area Network)**: A WAN is a network that spans a large geographical area, often across cities, countries, or even continents.
+WAN connects multiple LANs and MANs using routers, public networks like telephone lines or satellites, and leased lines.
+The internet is the best example of a WAN.
+WANs are used to enable communication and data sharing between computers and devices located far apart.

 - #### How does computer network differ from the distributed system? #board_2021 #board_2018